-Type Name Applicable Range Level (Keyword) Volcanic Activity State Actions to be Taken by Residents and Measures for People On and Around the Volcano Special warning Eruption warning (Residential Residential areas and the 5 (Evacuate) Eruptions that could have a large effect on residential areas are occurring or are getting ready to occur.
-People must be evacuated from residential areas at risk. cial ning on 1g rtial area) nearby side of the crater 4 (Evacuation Preparation) Eruptions that could have a large effect on residential areas are forecast to occur (The possibility is increasing).
+Туре Name Applicable Range Level (Keyword) Volcanic Activity State Actions to be Taken by Residents and Measures for People On and Around the Volcano Special warning Eruption warning (Residential Residential areas and the nearby side of the crater 5 (Evacuate) Eruptions that could have a large effect on residential areas are occurring or are getting ready to occur.
+People must be evacuated from residential areas at risk. ning on Ig tial area) 4 (Evacuation Preparation) Eruptions that could have a large effect on residential areas are forecast to occur (The possibility is increasing).
 For residential areas requiring a warning, make evacuation preparations and people requiring assistance during a disaster need to be evacuated.
-Warning Warning Wide area around crate from crater to residential 3 (Mountain restricted) A volcanic eruption has occurred or is expected to occur which will seriously impact areas close to residential communities (entering this vicinity will endanger one's life).
+Warning Eruption warning (Near the Wide area around crater from crater to residential 3 (Mountain restricted) A volcanic eruption has occurred or is expected to occur which will seriously impact areas close to residential communities (entering this vicinity will endanger one's life).
 Hiking ban, restricted hiking access, and restricted access to summit and dangerous areas.
 Depending on the condition, those requiring assistance during an evacuation may need to prepare for evacuation.
 Residents live their normal lives.
-UQ on g e crater) From crater to nearby crater vicinity 2 (Crater vicinity restricted) A volcanic eruption has occurred or is expected to occur which will seriously impact the crater area (entering this area will endanger one's life).
+UQ ្ត From cr From crater to nearby crater vicinity 2 (Crater vicinity restricted) A volcanic eruption has occurred or is expected to occur which will seriously impact the crater area (entering this area will endanger one's life).
 Access restrictions, etc. surrounding the crater.
 Residents live their normal lives.
 Forecast Eruption Forecast Inside crater 1 (Bear in mind that it is an active volcano) [Izu Oshima, Miyakejima, Hachijojima] Volcanic activity is calm.
 Depending on the condition of volcanic activities, an eruption of volcanic ash may be seen within the crater. (entering this vicinity will endanger one's life) [Aogashima] Volcanic activity is calm.
 Access restrictions, etc. within the summit crater and its vicinity depending on the situation.